Hezbollah missiles

 TOW ATGM, owned by Hezbollah and captured by the Israeli army in 2006.
 Photo by the Israeli Ministry of Defense

 One of the main forces in the Middle East is the Lebanese Hezbollah movement.
-Its position and influence are largely determined by the presence of a large and well-equipped combat wing.
-The armed formations of the movement have a variety of weapons and equipment at their disposal, and missile systems of different classes and types play a special role.
+Its position and influence are largely determined by the presence of a large and well-equipped military wing.
+The movement's armed formations have a variety of weapons and equipment at their disposal, and a special role is played by missile systems of different classes and types.
 Some of these missiles are regularly used against the main enemy, Israel.

 Sources of strength